sky3947/arcade-token-tracking-system/README.md

 # ArcadeTokenTrackingSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.
-This is an assignment
+This is an assignment.

 ## Angular setup